-Within Zonta's District 7, there is no minimum age in Missouri, whereas in the other states it is 16 years of age.
-In fact, half of U.S. states do not set any minimum age whatsoever - meaning that as long as exceptions are met, a child of any age could be married.
+In all states within Zonta's District 7, the minimum age of marriage is 16 years of age.
+However, half of U.S. states do not set any minimum age whatsoever - meaning that as long as certain exceptions are met, a child of any age could be married.